 LaTeX: When I used to have more time (i.e., when I was a grad student), I used to spend some of it writing (La)TeX macros.
 [Actually, that's a lie; I still spend some time doing it....]

-We've now got two sons: Joel and Casey.
-Here are my opinions on books for the very young.
+We've got two kids: Joel [linkedin, github] and Casey [linkedin, github].
+Here are my (aging) opinions on books for kids.